AlbertXDing/cse15l-lab-reports/lab1/lab-report-1.md

 `$ mkdir .ssh.`

-Logout by typing the command: exit.
+Logout by typing the command: `exit`.

 - On your local machine, go to the directory where you store the public key, and run the command:

 `$  scp id_rsa.pub cs15lwi2zz@ieng6.ucsd.edu:~/.ssh/authorized_keys`

 This command will copy the public key file `id_rsa.pub` to your server's `home directory/.ssh` and rename it to `authorized_keys`.
-After this step, you will be able to run the ssh or scp command without typing your password.
+After this step, you will be able to run the `ssh` or `scp` command without typing your password.

 ![Image](6.png)